-With this post, we aim to change all that though, with this handy guide discussing important pointers and tips to carrying a coffin you need to know.
+In this article, we aim to provide you with some handy pointers to help put your mind at ease if you have been asked to carry a coffin.
 The last thing you want is to put your back out or worse still, drop your dearly beloved.

 Before you even consider carrying that coffin, no matter how close you were to the deceased, you need to think about your own physical health.
 Do you have any knee, shoulder, neck or back injuries that could potentially be aggravated by carrying the coffin?
-It may be best to sit this one out.
+Do not risk injuring yourself further, it may be best to sit this one out.

 There’s another question you don’t see asked every day.
 At the last funeral, for example, did you count the number of people carrying the coffin?
 Generally, though, most coffins are built with six handles, with three at each side.
 So, it’s most common for there to be six.
-However, many coffins have an additional two handles on the front and back, so you can, if you want to be a little different, have eight people.
+However, many coffins have an additional two handles on the front and back, so you can, if you want to be a little different, have up to eight people carrying the coffin.
 Many hands make light work.

 Coffins can be lifted and carried on the shoulders, as we’ve all seen, or lower using the handles, if they’re loadbearing.
 Although it doesn’t quite have the dramatic effect of the shoulder carry, it’s less arduous on those shoulders and upper arms.
 It’s also ideal when the ground is slippery or uneven.